pitchmuc/launchpy/docs/main.md

 It takes 2 arguments:

 * element : REQUIRED : element from which you would like to extract the setting from.
+* analyticsCode : OPTIONAL : if set to True (default), extract the Analytics code when there is one and not global setting.
+If you want to have everything (code + settings, set it to False)
 * save : OPTIONAL : bool, if you want to save the setting in a JS or JSON file, set it to true. (default False)

 ***Note*** : for the Custom Code of the Core elements (Data Elements, Rule Component Condition, Rule Component Event, Rule Component Action) it will retrieve the code in a JS file.